 Ohio, like most other states, has a demand for good teachers.
-According to the Bureau of Labor Statistics (BLS), there were over 300,000 workers employed in the education, training and library occupations in Ohio during May of 2014.
+According to the Bureau of Labor Statistics (BLS), there were more than 315,000 workers employed in the education, training and library occupations in Ohio during May of 2015.
 Most of those professions show positive growth in the coming decade.
-Kindergarten, preschool and middle school teachers are the most in-demand in the state of Ohio in particular.
+Kindergarten, preschool and middle school teachers are among those occupations in demand in the state of Ohio.

 Ohio Teaching Credentials